How to Become a Successful English Teacher

 First of all, many people ask me for advice on how to get a job teaching English online.

-Many of these people demonstrate fundamental two fundamental errors in thinking and mindset before they’ve even gotten started.
+These individuals demonstrate two fundamental errors in thinking and mindset before they’ve even begun.

 First, they don’t take themselves seriously.
-(They don’t take me or other English teachers seriously, either, but I’ll get into that later).
+In fact, they don’t take me or other English teachers seriously, either, but I’ll get into that later.

 Second, they aren’t willing to invest the time and energy needed to continue to grow in the field.

-So, here are my suggestions for these people.
-These are my brutally honest, earnest, top tips for succeeding as an English language teacher.
+So, I listed my suggestions for these people below.
+They are my brutally honest, earnest, top tips for succeeding as an English language teacher.
 Unfiltered.

 Take yourself seriously.